Table of content

 1.3 Download the source package:

-Step 2: Upload TYPO3 to the Web Server
+Step 2: Upload TYPO3 to the web server

 2.1 Unpacking files

-Upload the ZIP directly via FTP and unpack it via SSH.
-A folder with the TYPO3 files will be created on your local computer. - Upload content via FTP:
+- Unpack the TYPO3 archive locally:Upload the ZIP directly via FTP and unzip it via SSH.
+A folder with the TYPO3 files will be created on your local computer.

-Use an FTP program such as FileZilla to upload the content of the unzipped TYPO3 folder to the desired directory on the server.
-Make sure that you upload the files to the correct directory where TYPO3 is to be installed.- Depending on how you want to structure your website, you can upload the files directly to the document root of your server or to a subfolder.
+- Upload content via FTP:Use an FTP program such as FileZilla.
+This will upload the contents of the unzipped TYPO3 folder to the desired directory on the server.
+Make sure that you upload the files to the correct directory in which TYPO3 is to be installed.

 2.2 Setting the correct document root

-After you have uploaded the TYPO3 files, make sure that your web root directory points to the /public folder in the TYPO3 package.
-This is crucial because TYPO3 is executed from this directory for security reasons.- If necessary, adjust the document root in your hosting control panel (e.g. cPanel or Plesk) accordingly.
+- Make sure that your web root points to the /public folder:After you have uploaded the TYPO3 files, check that your web root directory is pointing to the /public folder.
+This is crucial because TYPO3 is executed from this directory for security reasons.

 3.1 Set write permissions: